 ![]() |

-We find young Thai girls on the second floor having their hair done at a makeshift hairdressing spot in the hallway on the way down to the last set of stairs.
-Arriving on the main floor, we notice the glassed-in room that was empty earlier is now full of young girls with numbers pinned to their shoulders watching TV and knitting. (?
-Who wears sweaters in Thailand?)
-We are thinking it's their coffee break during the massage/beauty course they might be taking?
+On the second floor, as we descended the last flight of stairs, we noticed young Thai girls getting their hair done at a makeshift hairdressing station set up in the hallway.
+Once we reached the main floor, we saw that the glass-enclosed room that had been empty earlier was now filled with young girls who had numbers pinned to their shoulders, watching TV and knitting.
+(Who wears sweaters in Thailand?)
+We speculated that it might be their coffee break during a massage or beauty course they were undertaking.

 ![]() |